-We are proud to be working with Trees Not Tees for the 2021 event, giving our participants the option to plant a tree instead of receiving an official event T-Shirt.
+We are proud to be working with Trees Not Tees, giving our participants the option to plant a tree instead of receiving an official event T-Shirt.

 The environmental cost of making a T-shirt is huge.
 It takes the same amount of water that a person drinks in 2.5 years to make a single cotton T-shirt, plus over 2kg of carbon.
 If it’s never even worn, all of those precious resources were spent for nothing.

 Equally, the environmental benefit of planting a tree is huge.
 It helps us fight against climate change by taking carbon dioxide out of the atmosphere, it provides a home for a diverse range of species, and it gives us clean air to breath.